-The Earmen Colibri is a high-end battery-powered dongle featuring an ES9281PRO DAC and up to 516mW of output power.
+This is a review of the Earmen Colibri, which is a high-end battery-powered dongle featuring an ES9281PRO DAC and up to 516mW of output power.
 It is priced at $333.

-Disclaimer: The EarMen Colibri sent to us is a sample in exchange for our honest opinion in this review.
+Disclaimer: This was sent to us as a sample for our honest opinion.
+Headfonics is an independent website with no affiliate links or services.
 We thank EarMen for this opportunity.

-To learn more EarMen reviews on Headfonics you can click here.
+To learn more EarMen products previously covered on Headfonics you can click here.

 While having a neutral tonal presentation typically makes for a less engaging experience, the nuance and scale of Earmen Colibri’s presentation make for an overall engaging experience in a portable package.